-- 1. Any child protection files relating to that child will be transferred/retained in accordance with guidelines which can be found in the Information Management Toolkit for Schools found https://irms.org.uk/page/SchoolsToolkit - 2.
-In line with statutory guidance within KCSiE, where children leave the School, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible, and within five days, ensuring secure transit, and confirmation of receipt should be obtained.
-This should be transferred separately from the main pupil file.
-Receiving schools should ensure key staff such as the DSL and SENCO are aware as required. - 3.
-In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives. - 4.
+- 1. Any child protection files relating to that child will be transferred / retained in accordance with guidelines which can be found in the Information Management Toolkit for Schools found https://irms.org.uk/page/SchoolsToolkit - 2.
+In line with statutory guidance within KCSiE, where children leave the school or college, the Designated Safeguarding Lead will ensure their child protection file is transferred to the new school or college as soon as possible, and within five days, ensuring secure transit, and confirmation of receipt should be obtained. - 3.
+For schools, this should be transferred separately from the main pupil file.
+Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEN in a college, are aware as required. - 4.
+In addition to the child protection file, the Designated Safeguarding Lead will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - 5.
 In accordance with the Information Management Toolkit for Schools, when a child moves from one school to another, the file will move with them.
 (See Annex 11 below for a specimen file transfer form.)
 The sending school should not copy nor retain the child protection file unless they are to be used in ongoing proceedings.
-(Noting the exceptions when the child moves to an independent school).
+(Noting the exceptions when the child moves to an independent school or post 16 education provision)